Updated May 2026 with current Indian retail prices.

 Which is better at Rs 80,000: gaming laptop or gaming PC?

-Gaming PC is better on performance.
-A desktop at Rs 80,000 can fit an RTX 4060 Ti or RTX 4070 running at full 165-200W power, giving 40-50% more performance than a laptop RTX 4060.
-Buy a laptop only if you genuinely need portability.
+A gaming PC is better on performance.
+A desktop at Rs 80,000 can run an RTX 4060 at full power, well ahead of any RTX 3050 laptop.
+Buy a laptop only if you genuinely need portability for college, hostel, or travel.

 How long do gaming laptops under Rs 80,000 last?